IntersectMBO/product-website/docs/vision/strategy-2030.md

 Execution is distributed across Cardano ecosystem entities (Cardano Foundation, IOG, Emurgo, Intersect, SPOs, and funded community teams); this plan defines shared outcomes rather than a single owner.

+This strategy framework is divided in core pillars that represent the key areas to work on to achieve our vision.

 ## Core Key Performance Indicators (KPIs)

 These KPIs are network-level and observable.
 They tie directly to the four levers above.